Db2-DTE-POC/wxddemo/docs/wxd-startwatsonx.md

 To confirm that the software is working, run the following commands to validate the installation.

 ## Presto Engine Test
 Check the Presto engine by connecting to a schema.
 First, we need to make sure that the Presto engine has completed all startup tasks.
-The following command is not part of IBM watsonx.data, but has been included to simplify checking the status of the Presto service.
+The following command is not part of watsonx.data, but has been included to simplify checking the status of the Presto service.
 ```
 check_presto
 ```